דלג לתוכן הראשי

 • Note: leaf vs. root and bark.
 All discussion of safety and benefit refers to the leaf.
 Extracts of the root and bark contain problematic compounds, including an alkaloid called spirochin, and should not be consumed.

 In the supplement market, moringa is mainly sold as leaf powder (to add to smoothies or water), capsules, and tea.
-A cheap and available plant source, but as we will see, product quality varies greatly between manufacturers, and this is a critical point.
+It is a cheap and available plant source, but as we will see, product quality varies greatly between manufacturers, and this is a critical point.

 First mechanism, effect on blood sugar.
 In lab and animal studies, compounds from moringa have been linked to slowing carbohydrate absorption in the gut, improving glucose uptake into cells, and protecting pancreatic beta cells.
 In diabetic animals, the effect on blood sugar levels was sometimes significant.
 But what works in a mouse does not automatically translate to humans, and this is precisely where the gap between hype and reality begins.